qfpl/reflex-tutorial/blog/drafts/reflex/basics/dynamics.md

 This highlights an additional issue with our implementation of `dynPair` - if we clicked the same button over and over, we'd trigger updates even when the state wasn't changing.
 If this was important to us we could address this by using `holdUniqDyn` within `dynPair` itself.

+## Playing along at home

+If you want to test out your understanding of `Dynamic`s, there are `Dynamic`-themed exercises [here](../exercises/dynamics/).
+The exercises build up incrementally as the series progresses, so it would probably best to do the exercises from the start of the series.

 ## Next up

 We now have all the pieces that we need to build an FRP network.